ozpv/color/README.md

 # color
-Convert to and from RGB, HSL, HSV, and HEX in C++
+Convert to and from RGB, HSL, HSV, CMY, CMYK, and HEX in C++

 ## How to Use: